Urigo/SOFA/.changeset/mighty-mugs-remain.md

 "sofa-api": patch
 ---

-Export `createSofa` and `createRoute` for custom intermediate configuration
+Export `createSofa` and `createSofaRouter` for custom intermediate configuration